quickwit-oss/quickwit/quickwit/quickwit-control-plane/src/indexing_scheduler/scheduling/README.md

 Still for the sake of simplification we pick one metric, measured as the amount of CPU spent in the indexer.

-The control plane consolidates this figure to create a load_per_shard metric.
+The control plane consolidates this figure to create a load_per_shard metric expressed in millicpu.

 The hypothesis above allow us to see both kafka and ingest sources through the same lens, and stop making a distinction between shards.